Juliet is “not yet fourteen”

-Would they be criminally prosecuted for age-based sex crimes in Minnesota today?
-Young people like them can be and often are prosecuted in juvenile and adult criminal courts in Minnesota.
-Should they be?
-Should we instead change the laws in Minnesota to decriminalize young love?
+Would prosecutors charge Romeo and Juliet with age-based sex crimes in Minnesota today?
+Prosecutions of young people like them are common in juvenile and adult criminal courts in Minnesota.
+Should we change the laws in Minnesota to decriminalize young love?
 Should foolish love be a crime?

 “Oh, what a tangled web we weave; When first we practise to deceive!” (from Marmion; A Tale of Flodden Field, by Sir Walter Scott.)

-Why would the same body of law, the same jurisdiction, consider a ten year old competent to form intent in her mind to do a criminal act, but consider a thirteen year old incompetent to intend to have sex?
+Why would the same laws deem a ten-year-old competent intend a criminal act, but consider a thirteen-year-old like Juliet incompetent to intend sex?
 A tangled web, indeed.

 “O Romeo, Romeo, wherefore art thou Romeo?”

 Do we really want to permanently label our Romeos and Juliets “sex criminals,” for the crime of being young lovers?

 Do we want them to have to Register as a Predatory Offender for ten years to life?

 Many of Minnesota’s “statutory rape” laws contain exceptions for lovers within a range of 24 to 48 months.
 But for those outside these exceptions “mistake of age,” they say, is not a defense.
 Minnesota could pass a Romeo and Juliet law to end the criminalization of young lovers.

 “The Party was trying to kill the sex instinct, or, if it could not be killed, then to distort it and dirty it.” — George Orwell (1984)

 These days, we can categorize the growing list of sex crimes based upon proximity: penetration, touch, and non-touch.
 When sexual penetration is criminal, it is a more serious crime than touch.
 Touch in turn is generally thought to be more serious than non-touch.
 Examples of non-touch sex crimes include child pornography or indecent exposure.